johanneslumpe/backbone-filemodel/readme.md

 ## Events

 ### filemodel:add
-  Everytime a file is added to the model, this event will be triggered.
-  It gets passed the key the file was added to and a FileList which contains the added files
+  Everytime a file is added to the model using `addFile(key, fileReference)`, this event will be triggered.
+It gets passed the key the file was added to and a FileList which contains the added files.

 ### filemodel:clear
-  When clearFiles(key) is called this event will be triggered.
+  When `clearFiles(key)` is called this event will be triggered.
-  It gets passed the deleted key.
+  It gets passed the deleted `key`.

 ### filemodel:clearAll
-  When clearFiles() is called without parameters this event will be triggered.
+  When `clearFiles()` is called without parameters this event will be triggered.